 You don't even have to take our word for it!

 The hidden costs and extra fees with most tutoring companies can be exhausting and discouraging.
-Academy Learning Centers is completely transparent from the beginning.
+Academy Learning Center is completely transparent from the beginning.
 We use Pike13, a software that includes visibility for clients, for our appointments and pricing.